In this article I provide recommendations for the best dental floss, based on my own hands-on testing and experience as a dentist.

 How often should I floss?

 Once a day, in the evening, before brushing is the gold standard for interdental cleaning.
-We have more information about this on our page how often you should floss.

 Can I reuse dental floss?